h-xiao/h-xiao.github.io/_posts/2018-01-28-perceptron.md

 And use this function to create our SQL database (called securities_db).

-Note: we will have to set a hostname, username, and password which I've specified in a separate config
+Note: we will have to set a hostname, username, and password which I've specified in a separate config.

 ```python
 def CreateDB: